 Let us imagine a scenario where you host lots of applications, especially third-party applications, and multiple people access your system, and not just that you run hundreds of servers.
-For a guide on how to install SElinux please check how to set up SELinux on a Linux server and other related guides such as how-to-create-and-deliver-a-report-on-system-utilization-on-a-linux-based-os/ and how-to-create-a-static-pod-in-kubernetes-with-demos-that-can-help-you-become-a-better-kubernetes-administratorandhow-to-use-container-insights-to-get-the-full-benefits-of-azure-monitor-for-azure-kubernetes-workload/You are most likely to face some peculiar challenges and would need protection from the following types of issues
+Here’s a guide on how to locate directory file context.
+Please check how to set up SELinux on a Linux server and other related guides such as how-to-create-and-deliver-a-report-on-system-utilization-on-a-linux-based-os/ and how-to-create-a-static-pod-in-kubernetes-with-demos-that-can-help-you-become-a-better-kubernetes-administratorandhow-to-use-container-insights-to-get-the-full-benefits-of-azure-monitor-for-azure-kubernetes-workload/You are most likely to face some peculiar challenges and would need protection from the following types of issues

 - Weak programming

 - Privillege escallation

 Even with all the necessary firewalls and security architecture in place, an attacker can use the possibility of a bug in our software to inject a code.
 For example, PHP code that can start a remote shell and even without privilege escalation find a way to do what they ought not to do.

 Since we are talking about having hosting applications in outside-facing servers we should realize that we are going to be dealing with the security of the operating system.
 Thus, SELinux has to be in the picture.
 What we would need to be able to take the scenario given above is

 - Writing modules as neccesary

 - Make you have an appreciation of SElinux

 - Show you how check and locate directory and Index File Security Context

 - Restore the appropriate Security Context to the API Directory